K4liber/consistent_importing/CfP.md

 ## Why am I qualified to speak about this topic?

 I am currently working on Python project with around 100k lines of code.
 There were different strategies applied all around the repository when it comes to importing.
 I decided to understand deeply how importing works in Python and what is the best strategy for it.

 After reading some articles and watching videos (there were actually a few already on the importing topic on different Python conferences) I now understand a topic on a level when I can share the knowledge.
 For sure, I am not an expert, yet.
 But having in mind my lack of understanding before the research I would love to ensure that other Python developers experience a similar boost of knowledge in this topic.

 The presentation is not just a copy of previous speeches.
 It includes considerations about importing strategy impact on architecture and tips for CI setup to assure consistency.

+Moreover, I recently started contributing to the import-linter package to put my knowledge into practice (PR: https://github.com/seddonym/import-linter/pull/250).
+I believe that in the coming months, I will continue to apply this knowledge, and my practical experience on the topic will improve.
+This will positively impact the quality of the final presentation.

 ## Abstract as a short post (max 150 characters)